-The “File names” tab is used to determine the title of an .fsa file by its file name.
-The names shown above include all those defined by the guidelines for creating CMF files.
+The “File Names” tab is used to determine the type of an .fsa file by its file name.
+The names shown above include ladder, positive control, negative control, and all types defined by the guidelines for creating CMF files.
 You cannot add or delete the names from this list per the CMF guidelines.
 However, you can customize any of the subgroups to names used in your laboratory (see below).

-In the example below, OSIRIS identifies a file as a negative control if it finds a name containing one of the character strings in the large text box in the middle of the window below.
-You can add also add any names that are commonly used by your laboratory or remove any names that you don’t want from the OSIRIS default list by clicking the white space to insert your cursor.
+In the following example, OSIRIS identifies a file as a negative control if it finds a name containing one of the character strings in the large text box in the middle of the window below.
+You can also add any names that are commonly used by your laboratory or remove any names that you don’t want from the OSIRIS default list by editing the list.
 OSIRIS comes with a number of commonly used file names for standard controls.
 When OSIRIS encounters any of these strings in a file name it will automatically assign the control name to the file and check to make sure that the control meets expectations.
-In the example below, any sample with the listed string will be identified by OSIRIS as a negative control.
+In the example below, any sample with a listed string in its file name will be identified by OSIRIS as a negative control.
 It will (a) identify that a valid ILS exists for the sample and (b) determine if there are peaks in other channels and notify the user if either of these conditions are violated for the criteria set for negative controls.
 Similarly, if the negative control string used in your lab is NOT on the list, OSIRIS will warn you there is no negative control in your directory.